NYUAppSec/appsec_hw3/README.md

 ### Part 2.2: Expand reasonable monitoring.

 There are things we may want to monitor using Prometheus.
-In this part of the assignment you should add a Prometheus counter that counts all of the times we purposely return a 404 message in views.py.
+In this part of the assignment, you should add a Prometheus counter that counts all the times we purposely return a 404 message in views.py.
 These lines are caused by Database errors, so you should name this counter database_error_return_404.